typohnebild/numpy-vs-mir/README.md

 Intel Python distribution.
 The stepwise time curve is caused by more cycles needed to reach the stop criteria for the corresponding problem size (see [table](#table-multigrid-cycles) below).
-These larger jumps in the required time also influence the up and down of the FLOP/s values accordingly.
+These larger jumps in the required time also influence the ups and downs of the FLOP/s values accordingly.

 ### Benchmarks combined